Charles Tennant: Impetus

 Tennant was quick to learn his trade, but also to see that the growth of the weaving industry was restricted by the primitive methods used to bleach the cloth.
 At that time this involved treatment with stale urine and leaving the cloth exposed to sunlight for many months in so called bleachfield.
 Huge quantities of unbleached cotton piled up in the warehouses.
 Tennant left his well paid weaving position to try to develop improved bleaching methods.

-He acquired bleaching fields in 1788, at Darnley, near Barrhead, Renfrewshire, and turned his mind and energy to developing ways to shorten the time required in bleaching.
+He acquired bleaching fields in 1788, at Darnley, in Glasgow, and turned his mind and energy to developing ways to shorten the time required in bleaching.
 Others had already managed to reduce bleaching time from eighteen months to four by replacing sour milk with sulfuric acid.
 Further, in the last half of the eighteenth century, bleachers started to use lime in the bleaching process, but only in secret due to possible injurious effects.
 Tennant had the original idea that a combination of chlorine and lime would produce the best bleaching results.
 He worked on this idea for several years and was finally successful.
 His method proved to be effective, inexpensive and harmless.
 He was granted patent #2209 on 23 January 1798.
 He continued his research and developed a bleaching powder for which he was granted patent #2312 on 30 April 1799.